11 Exciting Things to do In Sarasota With Kids While on Vacation

 Mote Marine Laboratory & Aquarium is a non-profit marine research organization that uses its onsite aquarium for public outreach and associated education.

-The aquarium features over 100 species including sharks, manatees, sea turtles, seahorses, sting rays, and invertebrates including octopuses, sea jellies, anemones, and corals.
+The aquarium features over 100 species including sharks, manatees, sea turtles, seahorses, stingrays, and invertebrates including octopuses, sea jellies, anemones, and corals.

 Similar to our visit to the Great Lakes Aquarium, our kids loved the up-close animal encounters and touch pools at Mote Aquarium.
-Fossil Creek, an add-on experience that allows kids or adults to take home fossilized shark teeth, is also a must-do there.

 4. Visit The Ringling